1940 Newcastle upon Tyne North by-election

 The 1940 Newcastle upon Tyne North by-election was a parliamentary by-election held on 7 June 1940 for the British House of Commons constituency of Newcastle upon Tyne North.

 Previous MP

-The seat had become vacant on when the constituency's Conservative Party Member of Parliament (MP), Sir Nicholas Grattan-Doyle, had resigned from Parliament on 10 April, aged 77.
+The seat had become vacant when the constituency's Conservative Party Member of Parliament (MP), Sir Nicholas Grattan-Doyle, had resigned from Parliament on 10 April, aged 77.
 He had been the constituency's MP since its creation for the 1918 general election.

 Candidates

 During World War II, unopposed by-elections were common, since the major parties had agreed not to contest by-elections when vacancies arose in seats held by the other parties; contests occurred only when independent candidates or minor parties chose to stand.
 In keeping with the agreement, neither the local Labour Party and Liberal Party fielded a candidate in Newcastle North.

 The Conservative Party candidate was Henry Grattan-Doyle, whose selection split the local Conservative Association.
 A group broke away to form the Newcastle North (1940) Conservative Association, and they fielded Sir Cuthbert Headlam as an "Independent Conservative" candidate.

 Headlam had been MP for Barnard Castle from 1924 to 1929 and from 1931 to 1935, and had held several junior ministerial posts.
 He had also contested the Gateshead by-election in 1931, coming a close second in what had been a safe seat for Labour.